Skip to main content

 National Lead Poisoning Prevention Week

-Each year, National Lead Poisoning Prevention Week (NLPPW) is a call to bring together individuals, organizations, industry, and tribal, state and local governments to reduce childhood exposure to lead by increasing lead poisoning prevention awareness.
-October is also Children’s Health Month, a time to raise awareness about children’s environmental health, including the dangers and potential health impacts of lead
+National Lead Poisoning Prevention Week (NLPPW) brings together individuals, organizations, industry, and state, Tribal, territorial, and local governments to reduce childhood exposure to lead by increasing lead poisoning prevention awareness and education.
+This year, NLPPW is held from October 19-25, 2025.
+NLPPW highlights the many ways parents, caregivers, and communities can reduce children's exposure to lead and prevent its harmful health effects.
+October is also Children’s Health Month, a time to raise awareness about children’s environmental health, including the dangers and potential health impacts of lead.
+EPA, the Centers for Disease Control and Prevention (CDC) and the U.S. Department of Housing and Urban Development (HUD) have collaborated to create comprehensive resources for communities.

 On this page: